ivancheban/mono-bot/README.md

 - `package.json`: Project dependencies
 - `netlify.toml`: Netlify configuration file

+## Token Storage and Security

+This bot handles Monobank API tokens, which are sensitive pieces of information.
+Here's how tokens are currently managed in this implementation:

+1. **Temporary Memory Storage**:
+   - Tokens are stored in a JavaScript object (`userTokens`) in the server's memory (RAM).
+   - This object is created anew with each function invocation and does not persist between invocations.

+2. **Isolation**:
+   - Each instance of the Netlify function runs in isolation.
+   - One user cannot access another user's token through this implementation.

+3. **No Persistent Storage**:
+   - Tokens are not stored in any database or file system.
+   - They are not logged or stored in Netlify logs by default.

+4. **Temporary Nature**:
+   - Tokens only exist in memory for the duration of each function execution.
+   - Once the function execution is complete, that memory is cleared.

+5. **Limitations**:
+   - Users need to re-enter their token every time they start a new session with the bot.
+   - This approach doesn't provide persistence between bot restarts or server downtime.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.